yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 First, create a URL class that declares your desired path to store the Verilog files.
 Then, create a default ``SynthOptions``.
 Lastly, create an instance of ``SynthDriver``.
-Since these are executable code, you should put them in an `async` function, or "main.swift".

 ```swift
 let workingDir = URL(filePath: "target path of generate content")